baudren/markup2beamer/Roadmap.md

   etc).
-So far, no user defined ! o being able to use a * in a math environment without interpretating it ! (should work)
-- specify in headers which environments should start a fragile environment o being able to specify 'fragile' for a given slide. o detect language from extension
+So far, no user defined ! o being able to use a * in a math environment without interpretating it ! (should work) o specify in headers which environments should start a fragile environment o being able to specify 'fragile' for a given slide. o detect language from extension